pytools4dart/pytools4dart/README.md

 Optical properties are added through the addopt method of the simulation object.
-This function takes as input a list of stringscontaining the following ordered information:
+This function takes as input a list of strings containing the following ordered information:

 - type : 'lambertian' or 'vegetation'